AVi-PaTeTo/AVi-PaTeTo/README.md

 I'm Avi, a coding enthusiast taking my first steps in the world of programming. 🚀
 ## 🏅 What i know
 - 🐍 Python
+- 🖥️ Basics of HTML, CSS

 ## 🌱 Currently Learning
-- 🖥️ Basics of HTML, CSS, and JavaScript
+- 🗃️ Database
+- 💡 Django
 - 🚀 Exploring the fascinating universe of coding

 ## 📚 Milestones
-- 🖥️ Django
+- 🖥️ Kubernets
-- 🗃️ Databases
+- ⚙️ Javascript
-- 📝 Adding more soon

 ## 👩‍💻 Goals
 - 🌐 Building my first website